On this page

 Implementation via ASP.NET Core Web API

-When to encounter this issue: In a modern ASP.NET Core architecture, when you need to handle real-time data pushing via a Controller.
+When this issue occurs: In a modern ASP.NET Core architecture, when you need to handle long-running progress reporting or data pushing asynchronously.

 csharp